William-Larsson/combat-covid-on-campus/GIT-CHEAT-SHEET.md

 to push this update to GitHub.
 This is still not a part of the *main* branch, so you will need to create a *Pull-request*.

 ## Merge changes from main to your branch
 *Main* has changes and there are possible conflicts.
-This means that the some lines of code may have been changed in *main* since your last pull, and you have made changes to those same lines too.
+A conflict means that the some lines of code have been changed in *main* since your last pull and you have made changes to those same lines too.

 Begin merging by checkout to your branch
 > git checkout \<branch-name\>